-- a refreshed Child Poverty Action Plan linking to the government's new Life Chances Strategy and clearly aligned to resilience - incorporating issues raised by Members of the Youth Parliament at CELS Committee on 18 May 2016 around safety on public transport and support for migrant families. - a focus on resilience; both in social work practice, parenting programs, and health promotion - inclusion of objectives on initial health assessments for looked after children and increasing immunisation rates.
+- a refreshed Child Poverty Action Plan linking to the government's new Life Chances Strategy and clearly aligned to resilience - incorporating issues raised by Members of the Youth Parliament at the Children, Education, Libraries and Safeguarding Committee on 18 May 2016 around safety on public transport and support for migrant families. - a focus on resilience; both in social work practice, parenting programs, and health promotion - inclusion of objectives on initial health assessments for looked after children and increasing immunisation rates.